josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 She's green, but she shows a lot of promise.

-And Ruby...
-Again, I'm so sorry for your loss.
+And Ruby ... again, I'm so sorry for your loss.

 Takeda out.